furkrn/PlymouthVista/README.md

 Special thanks to [catpswin56](https://gitgud.io/catpswin56/vistathemeplasma) for VTP and accepting my merge request that merges this theme to their repository.

+Special thanks to [wackyideas](https://gitgud.io/wackyideas) for ATP and accepting my merge request that adds this theme to their repository.

 This project is a fan-made labor of love that sees absolutely no profit whatsoever, donations or otherwise.

 # Installation